zuozhenggh/learning-library/data-management-library/database/rac/dbworld/intro/intro.md

 # Introduction

 ### About this Workshop
-Oracle Real Application clusters can be deployed in a variety of ways.
+Oracle Real Application Clusters can be deployed in a variety of ways.
 On bare metal servers, in docker containers, on engineered systems and in the Oracle Cloud.

 ![](./images/rac-deployment.png " ")